The deadline to submit an Eligibility Application

 - Acquire, create and preserve open space

-- Acquire, create, preserve, and support community housing
+- Acquire, create, preserve, rehabilitate and support community housing

-CPA funds enable the Town to undertake projects (with State matching funds) in these areas that would otherwise have been paid for with 100% local tax dollars and also to fund projects that the Town might otherwise have been unable to undertake or that would have required Proposition 2 1/2 overrides (e.g. open space acquisition, construction of affordable housing).
+CPA funds enable the Town to undertake projects with State matching funds in areas that would otherwise have been paid for with 100% local tax dollars or that the Town would have been unable to undertake or would have required a Proposition 2 1/2 override (e.g. open space acquisition, rehabilitation of historic Town buildings).

 The citizens of Hamilton voted to adopt the Community Preservation Act (CPA) on May 12, 2005.
 This program creates a 2% surcharge on real estate taxes for all residences and businesses, with exemptions for the first $100,000 of residential property value and property owned and occupied by any person who qualifies for low income housing or low or moderate income senior housing.
 This surcharge is then matched by a state fund.